Title

 Upgrade Ambari Server

-Follow the below steps to upgrade the Ambari version.
+Follow the steps below to upgrade the Ambari version.

 Stop Infra-solr Service